espressomd/espresso/doc/sphinx/running.rst

     Requires specific compiler and linker flags, enabled with the CMake option ``-D ESPRESSO_BUILD_WITH_UBSAN=ON -D CMAKE_BUILD_TYPE=RelWithAssert``.

-The UndefinedBehaviorSanitizer (UBSAN) is a detection tool for undefined behavior.
+The UndefinedBehaviorSanitizer (UBSAN) :cite:`misc-ubsan` is a detection tool for undefined behavior.
 It detects bugs caused by dangling references, array accesses out of bounds, signed integer overflows, etc.